Motor racing-Alonso fastest in rainy second practice at Australian Grand Prix | Sports-Games

 Verstappen's team mate Sergio Perez was third quickest, with Alonso fourth.
 Verstappen finished FP1 with a bit of drama, taking a big spin at turn four to ruin his tyres.

-Leclerc and Sainz were fifth and sixth quickest with McLaren's Lando Norris seventh.
+Leclerc and Sainz were fifth and sixth quickest with Norris seventh.
 Alpine's Pierre Gasly was eighth fastest ahead of Russell.

 Home hero and McLaren rookie Oscar Piastri was 12th in FP1 and 14th in FP2.
 Haas's Kevin Magnussen, the slowest of the 20 cars in FP1, skidded into the gravel, while AlphaTauri's Yuki Tsunoda also locked up at high speed to take a big slide through gravel midway through.